Strong and Hiding Distributed Certification of Bipartiteness: Impossibility in the order-invariant case

 The identifier, port, and label assignments are well-defined by definition of $\mu_i$.
 What is left to argue is that $G_\bad[\mathcal{C}]$ is isomorphic to $H$: Let $i,j \in \mathcal{C}$ and consider $\mu_i$ and $\mu_j$ in $\alvgd$.
 If there is an edge between $\mu_i$ and $\mu_j$, then in $\mu_i$ we have a node $v_j$ with $\ids_{\mu_i}(v_j)$ and such that $v_iv_j \in E(\mu_i)$, where $v_i$ is the center node of $\mu_i$; hence there is an edge between $i$ and $j$ in $G_\bad$.
 Conversely, if there is no edge between $\mu_i$ and $\mu_j$ in $\alvgd$, then there is no such node $v_j$ in $\mu_i$, implying there is also no edge between $i$ and $j$ in $G_\bad$. \end{proof}

-Next we now show how to use the anonymity or order-invariance of $\mathcal{D}$ to obtain the conclusion of \cref{lem:realizable} based on a weaker assumption on $H$.
-To that end, consider the following weakening of realizability, which we shall refer to as \emph{component-wise realizability}: \begin{quote} For every $i \in \mathcal{I}$ \emph{and for every connected component $C$ in $S(i)$,} there is a (not necessarily accepting) view $\mu_i(C) \in \mathcal{V}_r$ such that, for every view $\mu \in V(C)$ where a node $u_i$ with $\ids_\mu(u_i) = i$ appears, $u_i$ is compatible with $\mu_i$. \end{quote}
+Next we now show how to use the order-invariance of $\mathcal{D}$ to obtain the conclusion of \cref{lem:realizable} based on a weaker assumption on $H$.
+To that end, consider the following weakening of realizability, which we shall refer to as \emph{component-wise realizability}: \begin{quote} For every $i \in \mathcal{I}$ \emph{and for every connected component $C$ in $S(i)$,} there is a (not necessarily accepting) view $\mu_i(C) \in \mathcal{V}_r$ such that, for every view $\mu \in V(C)$ where a node $u_i$ with $\ids_\mu(u_i) = i$ appears, $\mu$ is compatible with $\mu_i$ with respect to $u_i$. \end{quote}

 \begin{lemma} Let $\mathcal{D}$ be order-invariant, and let $H$ be a component-wise realizable subgraph of $\alvgd$.
 In addition, suppose that $\abs{V(H)} \le \sqrt{N / \Delta^r}$.
 Then the conclusion of \cref{lem:realizable} holds; that is, there is an instance $G_\bad$ with at most $N$ nodes that contains a subgraph isomorphic to $H$ and whose nodes are all accepted by $\mathcal{D}$. \end{lemma}